LearnFintech / Banking

 The Charles Schwab Story: The Original Fintech

-While other firms feared the web would kill their business, Schwab embraced it.
-They were the first major firm to move trading to the browser, sacrificing high-touch advisor fees for high-volume digital scale.
+While rivals feared the internet would gut their margins, Schwab leaned in, becoming one of the first major firms to move trading to the web.
+It traded high-touch advisor fees for high-volume digital scale, a bet that the future belonged to cheap, self-directed investing.
+It was right.

 Key Metrics (FY24)